Past Exhibitions

 Richmond Hill is one of the most diverse cities in Canada, with a long history of migration and settlement by both Indigenous and settler populations.
 Twelve participating York Region artists took part in a walk along the Dave Barrow Trail in the Oak Ridges Corridor Reserve which is part of the Greenbelt.
 As such, participants were inspired to dig alternative paths into the concepts of nature, conservation, change diversity, and suburban life.
 The curator shared his interests in this topic and aspects of his artistic practice with regards to his current series Scar.
 The Boynton House Gallery, the location of the exhibition, and its historical designation add realism and context and acknowledge the space of the architecture it occupies forming a material connection to the wooden structure itself.
 It also makes references to its place within the context of settlement, displacement, colonialism, and sprawl

-curated by Christos Damianos
+curated by Christos Damianos Environments Akimbo

 The project was supported by the City of Richmond Hill Community and Cultural Grant

-Hoselhold Seed Group Exhibition AI, Tripoli Arcadian Greece
+Hoselhold Seed AI Group Exhibition

 Curated by Eleni Glinos

-Amorgo, 2020
+AMORGO, 2020

 Nikos Gatsos Amorgos: An Exploration in Translation and Painting